 A Magazine for Patients, Healthcare Professionals, and Investors

 Massive Bio magazine will also feature company news, up-to-date information about clinical research, new technology that will improve quality of life for patients, and health trends, as well as reminders about upcoming cancer awareness months and days.
-In short, there will be something in Massive Bio magazine for cancer patients and their families, oncologists, patient advocates, investors, and our pharma partners.
+In short, there will be something in Massive Bio magazine for cancer patients and their families, oncologists, patient relations coordinators, investors, and our pharma partners.

 What’s in the First Issue?